Any Service Business : Front-Door Fit + Protocol Selection

 • Operations whose entire growth comes through one fixed relationship and no inbound demand

-• Businesses that already know they require deep, highly bespoke routing logic from day one
+• Businesses that already know they require deep, highly custom routing logic from day one

 Clear next move

-You do not need your own niche page to qualify.
+You do not need your own business-type page to qualify.
 You need the right machine.

 If your business is straightforward, Core Protocol is probably the right fit.
 If your operation is full of ifs, edge cases, and routing complexity, that is what Custom Protocol is for.
 Either way, the fastest move is to diagnose the front door honestly.